hail-is/hail/hail/python/hail/docs/install/azure.rst

 .. code-block:: sh

-   hailctl dataproc submit MyFirstCluster MyStorageAccount HTTP_PASSWORD MyResourceGroup hail-script.py
+   hailctl hdinsight submit MyFirstCluster MyStorageAccount HTTP_PASSWORD MyResourceGroup hail-script.py

 When the script is done running you'll see 25 rows of variant association results.